-1991 Wisconsin Act 277 repeals the current mandatory jail terms, forfeitures, fines and license revocations for operating a motor vehicle after revocation or suspension (OAR or OAS, respectively) unless the underlying offense is OWI-related.
-Attached, as Appendix E, is a chart that sets forth the new penalties, effective January 1, 1993, for OAR and OAS violations under the Act.
-The Act expresses legislative intent that courts use the home detention option under s.
-973.03 (4), a.
-A court may revoke a person's driver's license for any period not exceeding six months if the underlying offense is not OWI-related.

-Stats. (attached as Appendix F) in OAR or OAS cases, unless the underlying offense is OWI-related.
+The current penalties and license sanctions for OAR or OAS are set forth in Appendix D attached to this Information Memorandum.
+1991 Wisconsin Act 277 repealed the prior mandatory jail terms, forfeitures, fines and license revocations for operating a motor vehicle after revocation or suspension (OAR or OAS, respectively) unless the underlying offense is OWI-related.
+Act 277 expressed legislative intent that courts use the home detention option under s.
+973.03 (4), Stats. (attached as Appendix F) in OAR or OAS cases, unless the underlying offense is OWI-related.